spacemeshos/go-spacemesh/merkle/readme.md

 func findNode(r,k,pos,s) (v,err)
 - input r: tree root node
-- input k: path to value (hex encoded nibbles)
+- input k: path to value/ (hex encoded nibbles)
 - input pos: number of nibbles matched in path to value
 - in/out s: path to node with value if found or of nodes to where node with value should have been if not found
 - output value: nil if not found, []byte otherwise